szczepanja/kafka-streams-dockerized/README.md

     - Navigate to: `Topics > output > Messages` and produce message from here.
 The output will be available on your Consumer terminal.

-This project includes GitHub Actions.
+This project includes GitHub Actions exercise.